Vaginismus

 Physical Causes of Vaginismus

-Although vaginismus is generally thought to occur for psychological reasons, there are also physical factors that cause vaginismus.
-These physical factors include the following.
+Although Vaginismus is often thought to be caused by psychological factors, there are also physical factors that can cause it.
+These physical factors include:

-• Skin diseases such as lichen sclerosis, psoriasis and eczema
+• Skin conditions like lichen sclerosus, psoriasis, and eczema

 • Short vagina